David Lichine: Professional career

 In the re-formation of Russian ballet companies after the death of Serge Diaghilev, Lichine became a charter member of Ballets Russes de Monte-Carlo, founded in January 1932 by Col. Wassily de Basil, René Blum, and Serge Grigoriev.
 As a principal dancer, Lichine stayed with de Basil's company from its inception until 1941, headlining the company through all its subsequent renamings, which finally ended as Original Ballet Russe in 1939.
 During his years with the company, Lichine danced in many ballets, creating roles in George Balanchine's Cotillion, Le Bourgeois Gentilhomme, and Suites de Danse (all, 1932) and Léonide Massine's Jeux d'enfants (1932), Choreartium (1933), Les Présages (1933), and Union Pacific (1934).
 A versatile and engaging demi-caractère dancer, he is also remembered for a brilliant rendition of Petipa's fluttering Bluebird in Aurora's Wedding and for a sensual portrayal of the title role in Nijinsky's L'Après-midi d'un Faune.

 In 1933, Lichine married Lubov Rostova, a dancer in the de Basil company, but their union was soon dissolved.
-That same year he made his choreographic debut with Nocturne, set to music of Jean-Philippe Rameau.
+That same year, he made his choreographic debut with Nocturne, set to music of Jean-Philippe Rameau.
 This would prove to be the first of a long list of choreographic works staged over the years.
 Of them all, he is chiefly known for Graduation Ball (1940), a lighthearted work that is still widely performed today, more than sixty years after its creation.

-During the years of World War II in Europe, Lichine and his second wife, ballerina Tatiana Riabouchinska, remained mostly in the United States, performing with Ballet Theatre (later renamed American Ballet Theatre) and finding occasional work in New York City and Hollywood.
+During the years of World War II in Europe, Lichine and his second wife, ballerina Tatiana Riabouchinska, remained mostly in the United States, performing with Ballet Theatre (later renamed American Ballet Theatre).
+They also found occasional work in New York City and Hollywood.
 On Broadway, Lichine choreographed dances for the short-lived Beat the Band (1942), after which he directed and choreographed the operetta Rhapsody (1944), with music by Fritz Kriesler.
 His ballet numbers for this show earned high praise from the critics, but the show was a flop, closing after only thirteen performances.
 He had not much better luck with the operetta Polonaise (1945), set to the music of Chopin, which lasted longer but was panned by the critics.

 After the war, Lichine returned to the Original Ballet Russe for various seasons (1946–1948).
-In the spring of 1946, his biblical ballet Cain and Abel had its premiere in Mexico City, and in the summer of 1947 he and Riabouchinska enjoyed an enthusiastic reception by both audiences and critics in a new production of Graduation Ball in London.
-In 1947 he was also working at the Teatro Colón in Buenos Aires as choreographer and principal dancer.
-Thereafter, he staged works for a number of companies in western Europe, including Les Ballets des Champs-Élysées, Le Grand Ballet du Marquis de Cuevas, London Festival Ballet, and the Deutsche Oper Berlin.
+In the spring of 1946, his biblical ballet Cain and Abel had its premiere in Mexico City.
+In the summer of 1947, he and Riabouchinska enjoyed an enthusiastic reception by both audiences and critics in a new production of Graduation Ball in London.
+In 1947, he was also working at the Teatro Colón in Buenos Aires as choreographer and principal dancer.
+He staged works for a number of companies in western Europe, including Les Ballets des Champs-Élysées, Le Grand Ballet du Marquis de Cuevas, London Festival Ballet, and the Deutsche Oper Berlin.